-Sometimes we get stuck in our Wounded Self because of painful memories we have—either about the ways we have been hurt by others or the ways we have hurt other people.
-We can use visualization, which is a form of imagination, to heal these painful memories.
+Sometimes we get stuck in our Wounded Self because of painful memories.
+Sometimes we can use visualization, which is a form of imagination, to heal these painful memories.

 You can read more about how to use visualization in this way in this post in the section called “Parent Imagination” and “Making Amends Imagination”.
 (This post is a bit long, so you will need to scroll down to find these sections.)

 Five: Use affirmation cards to reprogram your thinking.